Verpous/AlwaysShadow/README.md

 For this program to work, you have to turn on In-Game Overlay in your GeForce Experience settings.

-Note that some programs (namely Netflix) prevent Instant Replay from being active, which conflicts with this program.
-In the future there may be a feature for dealing with this, but for now, you will have to manually disable this program when running one of those programs, or disable the open/close Instant Replay notification in your GeForce Experience settings to hide the bug.
+Some programs (namely Netflix) prevent Instant Replay from being active, which conflicts with this program.
+You can define a list of programs that will cause this program to disable itself while they are running.
+By default, that list includes only Netflix.
+To define your own list, create a file named **exactly** Whitelist.txt in the same folder where you run the executable.
+There is an example Whitelist.txt file with Netflix included in the repo.
+For every program you want to add to the list, add its command line to Whitelist.txt in its own line.

+To find out a program's command line, run it and go to the Task Manager.
+Right click the top bar and make sure "Command line" is enabled, like so:

+Once enabled, Task Manager will show each process's command line.
+Run the process you want to add to the list, find it in the Task Manager, and copy-paste its command line to your Whitelist.txt in its own line.

+Note that creating this file causes Netflix to no longer be filtered by default.
+You will have to add it to your list manually.
+The command line for Netflix is in the example Whitelist.txt file included in the repo (be aware that the line may be different on your PC).

+You will need to exit and relaunch this program if you do one of the following things:
-If you do change your shortcut for toggling Instant Replay on/off in your GeForce Experience settings, you will need to exit and relaunch this program.
+1. Change the shortcut for toggling Instant Replay on/off in your GeForce Experience settings

-Likewise, if you change the location where Instant Replay stores temp files, you will also need to exit and relaunch this program.
+2. Change the location where Instant Replay stores temp files
+3. Create, delete, or modify your Whitelist.txt file

-To use this program you will need to turn on Desktop Capture in your GeForce Experience settings otherwise Instant Replay will constantly be getting toggled on/off when you're in the desktop.
+It is recommend to turn on Desktop Capture in your GeForce Experience settings otherwise Instant Replay will constantly be getting toggled on/off when you're in the desktop.
 If Desktop Capture being off is important to you, you can disable the open/close Instant Replay notification to at least hide the fact that the program is bugging out.

 ## Compilation instructions
 1. Install [MSYS2](https://www.msys2.org/)